alexhuang91/sp12/hw4/README.md

 ### *Some inst machine details (Port conflicts)

-The server is accessed over TCP/IP using a unique port assigned to your `$PGPORT` environment variable, so it won't conflict with anyone else's server.
+On the hive machines, the server is accessed over TCP/IP using a unique port assigned to your `$PGPORT` environment variable, so it won't conflict with anyone else's server.
 Check the file `log.txt` immediately after launching for any error messages.

 If you see an error message like the following: